 \section{Abstract}

-This paper proposes a joint optimization framework for energy-efficient precoding and feeder-link-beam matching design in a multi-gateway multi-beam bent-pipe satellite communication system.
-The proposed scheme jointly optimizes the precoding vectors at the gateways and amplifying-and-matching mechanism at the satellite to maximize the system weighted energy efficiency under the transmit power budget constraint.
+This paper proposes a joint optimization framework for energy-efficient linear precoding and feeder-link-beam matching design in a multi-gateway multi-beam bent-pipe satellite communication system.
+The proposed scheme jointly optimizes the precoding vectors at the gateway antennas and amplifying-and-matching mechanism at the satellite to maximize the system-weighted energy efficiency under the transmit power budget constraint.
 The technical designs are formulated into a non-convex sparsity problem consisting of a fractional-form objective function and sparsity-related constraints.
-To address these challenges, two iterative efficient designs are proposed by utilizing the concepts of Dinkelbach's method and the compress-sensing approach.
+To address these challenges, two iterative efficient designs are proposed by utilizing the concepts of Dinkelbach's method and the compressed-sensing approach.
 The simulation results demonstrate the effectiveness of the proposed scheme compared to another benchmark method.

 }

 \IEEEdisplaynotcompsoctitleabstractindextext